rebeccaquey/Calendar-Event-App/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server-dev`
+Starts the server in development mode and connects to the database.
+Server is listening on port 3003.

+### `npm run seed`
+Runs the seed.js file to generate 3 csv files and load the data into our mysql database.
+* abodeEventData.csv
+  * Generates 15 events with different names, descriptions, locations, start/end times, owner, etc.
+* abodeUserData.csv
+  * Generates 10 users with different first and last names, and a corresponding email address
+* abodeInviteData.csv
+  * Generates 60 invites with the invite's userId, eventId, and response

 ### `npm test`